eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

 <br>

 <div align="justify">
-However, seeing new and exciting particles are rare.
-So we have to look at a lot of events (collisions) in the hope that we might see something cool.
+However, new and exciting particles are rare.
+So we have to look at a lot of events (collisions) to possibly see something cool.
 This is why experiments like the LHC produce approximately 600 million events per second, which is then filtered to around 100-200 events/second for analysis.
-After some time, that’s a lot of data, which can be hard to analyze.
-To classify these events, physicists have come up with their own algorithms to produce high-level engineered variables from the images.
+After some time, that’s a lot of data!

 <br><br>

-This has led to the application of machine learning in particle physics, specifically neural networks.
-Neural networks deal with learning patterns from data; more data means better ability to see patterns and make discoveries.
-In recent work by
+To classify these events, physicists have come up with their own algorithms that take in the raw data of an event and produce what we will call “high-level engineered variables.”
+In theory, these high level variables should carry the same information as the raw, or “low level,” data.

+<br><br>

-<a href="https://arxiv.org/abs/1603.09349">Baldi, et al. (2016)</a>, neural nets have actually outperformed high level engineered variables for tasks such as classification.
+But, recent advances in machine learning has shown this to not necessarily be the case.
+In recent work by <a href="https://arxiv.org/abs/1603.09349">Baldi, et al. (2016)</a>, neural networks have actually outperformed high level engineered variables for tasks such as classification (figure 2).
+This suggests that the high level engineered variables do not capture the same information as the low level data and that the algorithms physicists use for these variables are not optimal.
+The question now becomes: what is the neural network doing differently?

 <br><br>
 </div>